AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/InputsMultigrid.rst

 ================

-The following inputs can be set directly in the AMReX solver classes but we set them via the incflo routines because we may want different inputs for the different solvers called by incflo
+The following inputs can be set directly in the AMReX solver classes but we set them via the IAMR routines because we may want different inputs for the different solvers called by IAMR.

-NOTE: the nodal solver settings are read in directly by AMReX, the MAC and diffusion settings by incflo.
+NOTE: the nodal solver settings are read in directly by AMReX, the MAC and diffusion settings by IAMR.

 These control the nodal projection and must be preceded by "nodal_proj":